REDCap-C2E2/education-session/docs/tips/data_import.md

 Manual Import into REDCap via a CSV file (or excel file saved as a CSV).

-REDCaps Data Import tool allows a user to bulk upload records into REDCap all at once.
-This can be used for a whole array of reasons like uploading historical data, upload data collected from alternative data sources, record reassignment/modifications, import of data from one REDCap project to another.
-There are two primary options for importing data in to your REDCap project.

 ## 2. API based import